amygoldberg/tictactoe_project1/README.md

       console.log(squareArray);

 - Create a getWinner function which takes two arguments and will evaluate each scenario either player could win the game.
 Call the getWinner function to display a message when a player wins (or when there is a tie game)

   var getWinner = function(square, player) {
-    var win;
+    var win = true;

     if (square[0] === player && square[1] === player && square[2] === player) {
       win = true;